What is Elder Law Estate Planning?

-To this day, these two fields continue to grow independently of each other, sometimes to the detriment of the clients lawyers are meant to serve.
+To this day, these two fields continue to grow independently of each other, sometimes to the detriment of the clients whom lawyers are meant to serve.
 Estate planning lawyers mostly see estates averaging from the low hundreds of thousands to about two million dollars.
-Families with estates under one million dollars often cannot afford long-term care insurance.
+However, families with estates under one million dollars often cannot afford long-term care insurance.
 They may now or later need a Medicaid Asset Protection Trust (MAPT) to protect their estates from being depleted in the event a nursing home is required.
-Since the estate planning attorney is often unfamiliar with elder law, the client never gets the MAPT they need, and the estate plan to avoid probate proves useless when a nursing home stay ends up consuming all of the assets.
+Since the estate planning attorney is often unfamiliar with elder law, the client never gets the MAPT they need, and the estate plan to avoid probate proves useless when the costs of long-term care end up consuming all of the assets.

 For the couple with over one million dollars in assets, estate planning is essential to reduce or eliminate estate taxes.
 In this case, they should split their assets into two trusts, thereby creating two estates, and doubling the exemption from one million to two million dollars.
 Still, this couple, while they may be able to afford long-term care insurance, may find one or both of them uninsurable due to health reasons.
 Perhaps what they really need are two MAPT's, not just to save estate taxes but to also protect the assets from nursing home costs, but they never get them because the estate planning lawyer is not experienced or trained in drafting these documents.

 What happens when the estate planning client actually becomes disabled and needs long-term care?
 They, or the family, often consult with the estate planning lawyer who prepared their plan, but who may be unable to help them, due to his or her unfamiliarity with state Medicaid rules.
 Many families lose assets that might have been saved.
-Unknown to the estate planning attorney, elder law attorneys have developed numerous techniques to protect hard won assets, even when the nursing home is imminent, such as “spousal refusal” and the “gift and loan” strategy, discussed in the chapters that follow.
+Unknown to the estate planning attorney, elder law attorneys have developed numerous techniques to protect hard won assets, even when the nursing home is imminent, such as “spousal refusal” and the “gift and loan” strategy, discussed in other articles on our website.

 On the other side of the coin, what happens when the older single or couple meets with an elder law attorney instead of an estate planning attorney?
 These clients are usually sixty-five or over, and are looking for asset protection.
 The elder law attorney knows how to create a MAPT and often recommends them.
-However, on the estate planning side of matters, the elder law attorney may miss the need to set up two trusts for the couple to avoid the estate tax.
-He or she may have little knowledge about estate planning for second marriages, a growing segment of the population, or using Inheritance Trusts to keep the assets in the blood and protect the inheritance from children’s divorces, lawsuits, and creditors.
+However, on the estate planning side of matters, the elder law attorney may miss the need to set up two trusts for the couple to avoid the estate tax, if they are exposed to that liability.
+He or she may have little knowledge about estate planning for second marriages, a growing segment of the population, or using Inheritance Protection Trusts to keep the assets in the blood and protect the inheritance from children’s divorces, lawsuits, and creditors.

 While some of the family’s needs may be met, such as asset protection, other needs are left unserved, often because the clients are unaware that these two fields of law complement and overlap one another.
 In other words, they may get what they want but not necessarily what they need.
 These oversights are often visited on the heirs.

-Your writer made the conscious decision twenty years ago to develop expertise in these two fields of law simultaneously.
-This has proven to be invaluable to thousands of families.
-Clients who originally came in for estate planning services later became elder law clients, converting their revocable living trust estate plans into MAPT’s as they got older, or through the use of Medicaid planning services to protect assets when the need for nursing home care actually arose.
+Your writer made the conscious decision over thirty years ago to develop expertise in these two fields of law simultaneously.
+This has proven to be invaluable to tens of thousands of families.
+Clients who originally came in for estate planning services later became elder law clients, converting their revocable living trust estate plans into MAPT's as they got older, or through the use of Medicaid planning services to protect assets when the need for long-term care actually arose.

-Looking back on our experiences in over ten thousand cases at Ettinger Law Firm, we conclude that we have assisted in the creation of a new niche, “Elder Law Estate Planning”.
+Looking back on our experiences in over thirty thousand cases at Ettinger Law Firm, we conclude that we have assisted in the creation of a new niche, “Elder Law Estate Planning”.